josemotta/IoT.Starter.Pi.Thing/README.md

 ### 5. Conclusion

-The current tests were done with the Raspberry Pi 2 Model B.
+The current tests were done with a Raspberry Pi 2 Model B. The `Thing` is now available to be used as a starter device on an IoT Home Intelligence application.